brack3t/django-heythere/docs/index.rst

 .. _options:

-- ``persistant``: Whether or not notifications are marked as inactive once emailed to a user.
+- ``persistent``: Whether or not notifications are marked as inactive once emailed to a user.
 - ``send_as_email``: Whether or not to send this kind of notification as an email.
 - ``headline_template``: A Django template string that'll be rendered with a context dictionary for the headline.
 - ``body_template``: A Django template string that'll be rendered with a context dictionary for the body.